vaido-world/Global-Redesign-Institute/README.md

 Everything is animated.
 You can hop in and contribute.
 A social experience, a social programming, social development.
 Social redesign institute.
 Everything is public domain by default.
+1. Step make some kind of prototype where everyone can edit everything on a website and it is synced.

+## Open Source Software to use